 5.1 To Claim Back Overpaid Tax

 Your P60 is official evidence of the tax and national contributions you have made through a tax year.
 If you do find yourself in a situation where you have overpaid tax, you’ll need to use your P60 to prove what you have paid.

 5.2 Proof of Gross Income

 Holding onto your P60 forms may become useful if you need to prove your income.
 For example, if you are applying for a loan or mortgage.

 If you need to claim tax credits or other state benefits, you will be asked to provide a copy of your P60 form.
 This is evidence of your earnings.

 If you need to complete a tax return because you are registered for self assessment, then you’ll need the information on your P60.

-When the time comes to fill in your tax return you’ll need to give HMRC a complete picture of your income, including declaring your pay from employment.
+When the time comes to fill in your tax return, you’ll need to give HMRC a complete picture of your income.
+This should include declaring your pay from employment.
 You’ll do this by filling in the Employment Section using the information provided on your P60.

 6. How Long Should You Keep Your P60?